benmiller314/cdm2019fall/plans/lesson-08.md

 <details>
 <summary><em>Consider citation.</em></summary>

 If you're using sounds someone else recorded, be sure to include enough information to recover where it came from.
-(See <em>Writer/Designer</em> page 162.)
+(See <em>Writer/Designer</em> page 162, and the <a href="https://creativecommons.org/use-remix/get-permission/">Creative Commons' own recommendations</a>.)
 Note that any kind of CC-BY license requires you to say who made the source, not just say that it has a CC-BY license.
 (Nor is it enough to give a link to the search engine that you found it with.)
 You can add the information in text alongside the soundscape, or in the soundscape itself, or both!
 </details>

 ## Okay, now go to!